- Darwin is the tropical capital city of the Northern Territory, which makes up one sixth of the Australian continent.

 - Darwin’s traditional owners, the Larrakia people, are active and prominent members of the local community.

-- Darwin is approximately four hour flight time from the majority of Australian capital cities, Kuala Lumpur, Singapore and Manilla, and only 2½ hours from Bali.
+- Darwin is approximately four hour flight time from the majority of Australian capital cities and Singapore and only 2½ hours from Bali.

 - Darwin International Airport is 12 kilometres or a short 15 minute drive from the Darwin’s city centre.
 Taxis are also available 24 hours a day and a trip to the airport will cost approximately $25.